readmeio/api/docs/making-requests.md

 If the API you're using doesn't have any documented [operation IDs](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#user-content-operationid), `api` will generate some for you to use.

-If you're using code generation, these will be immediately available to use in your generated library.
-However, due to the nature of the [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) architecture in the dynamic version of the library, this isn't the case for dynamically generated libraries.
-For these cases, you can check out the documentation for the API you're using.

-> ⚠️
->
-> We recommend using code generation as it'll give you the additional benefit of TypeScript type assistance and autocompletion (even if you aren't using TypeScript in your codebase).

 With an instance of your SDK, you make an HTTP request against an operation on the API like so:

 ```js